Shipwrecks around the Western Cape coastline

 1860 The Otto was a Russian sailing vessel that wrecked near Otter Bay Struis Bay on the 20th of January and The Scotland a British ship wrecked at Montgomery Point Cape Agulhas on the 27th of June. and The Underley wrecked Between Agulhas and Quoin Point on the 24th of December.

-1861 The Port Beaufort hit the bank of the Breede River on the 1st of January and alsoThe Ellen a British wooden sailing vessel/barque wrecked at Struis Point on the same day, The Miles Barton a British wooden sailing vessel wrecked on what is now called Miles Barton Reef near Arniston on the 8th of February and The Star of the East a British wooden sailing vessel wrecked at Ryspunt, Struis Bay on the 10th April.
-The Waldensian was a British iron screw steamship/coaster that wrecked at Bulldog Reef, Struis Point on the 13th of October
+1861 The Port Beaufort hit the bank of the Breede River on the 1st of January and alsoThe Ellen a British wooden sailing vessel/barque wrecked at Struis Point on the same day, The Miles Barton a British wooden sailing vessel wrecked on what is now called Miles Barton Reef near Arniston on the 8th of February and The Star of the East a British wooden sailing vessel wrecked at Ryspunt, Struis Bay on the 10th April, no lives were lost.
+The Waldensian was a British iron screw steamship/coaster that wrecked at Bulldog Reef, Struis Point on the 13th of October.

 1863 The Willem de Zwyger, which was a Dutch wooden sailing vessel/barque was wrecked off Martha Point near Arniston on the 30th of March and The Evelyn a South African Wooden Sailing Vessel/Schooner hit Sunbeam Rock on the 18th of December.